Prohibited, restricted and danger areas

 If total or partial failure of mandatory radio communications equipment occurs before flight commences and repair facilities are available, repairs must be made before the flight proceeds.
 Where repair facilities are not available, and flight to the nearest appropriate repair facility entails flight in controlled airspace, the flight may proceed providing that for flight in controlled airspace ATS is advised of the radio failure and a clearance for the flight is obtained from ATC.

-For operations at non-controlled aerodromes refer to the non-controlled aerodrome section of this publication on page 3.33.
+For operations at non-controlled aerodromes refer to the non-controlled aerodrome section of this publication set out in aforegoing section dealing with Operations—Non-controlled aerodromes—General.